 Ingredient notes and substitutions

-Liquid sweetener ~ Pure maple syrup is always my go-to liquid sweetener.
-The purpose here is really just to get the cinnamon sugar mixture to stick.
-You can use agave if you prefer or even another little drizzle of oil.
+- Maple syrup ~ Pure maple syrup is my go-to liquid sweetener.
+Its purpose here is really just to help the cinnamon sugar mixture adhere to the chickpeas.
+Agave works as a substitute, or even a tiny extra drizzle of oil if you prefer.

 How to make the recipe